-I’ve also seen versions of dairy-free spin-art dip made with tofu, and I’m sure those are tasty too, but I think the cashews give the perfect rich base for this version.
+I’ve also seen versions of dairy-free spin-art dip made with tofu, and I’m sure those are tasty too, but I think the cashews give the perfect rich and creamy base for this version.

 This vegan spinach artichoke dip uses tapioca starch to create a thick and gooey cashew “mozzarella” base.
 Tapioca starch is an all-natural starch made from dehydrated manioc, a root vegetable similar to yucca.
 It gives the most amazing cheese-like texture to vegan cheesy items made from scratch.

 Even if you aren’t big on football, I would have to guess that you, like me, enjoy an excuse to make a killer vegan spinach artichoke dip, so I hope that you’ll give this one a try.
 We will definitely be having it again on game day :).
 Go Seahawks and/or Ravens! :P. If you make this dip, let me know in the comments or tag me on Instagram with @yupitsvegan!

 Vegan Spinach Artichoke Dip

-A creamy and delicious baked vegan spinach artichoke dip, served warm from the oven and made from scratch with cashew mozzarella.
-Naturally vegan, dairy-free, and paleo!
+A creamy and delicious baked vegan spinach artichoke dip, served warm from the oven and made from scratch with no processed substitutes.

 - 1 tbsp olive oil